Meet Our Staff

 Project S.A.F.E. acknowledges the training, skills, passion, and sensitivity necessary in providing quality and effective prevention and intervention resources.
 We are committed to continuously developing staff, providing support, and empowering ourselves and the Oxy community.

 Project S.A.F.E.
 Program Assistants

-Programming Assistants, along with the Program Coordinator, will lead peer-education presentations that engage student organizations, fraternities, sororities, athletic teams and other OXY community members.
+Programming Assistants, along with the Program Coordinator, lead peer-education presentations that engage student organizations, fraternities, sororities, athletic teams and other OXY community members.
 Are you interested in a training or more education?
 Contact us!
-Project S.A.F.E's Prevention staff present on various topics that include OXY Upstander (bystander) intervention, healthy/unhealhty relationships, stalking, consent and sexual assault prevention.
+Project S.A.F.E.'s Prevention staff present on various topics that include OXY Upstander (bystander) intervention, healthy/unhealhty relationships, stalking, consent and sexual assault prevention.

-Project S.A.F.E Program Coordinator and Prevention Education Specialist
+Project S.A.F.E.
+Program Coordinator and Prevention Education Specialist

 The Program Coordinator, Dana Michels, oversees Project S.A.F.E.'s overall comprehensive prevention strategies and efforts.
 This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander bystander intervention program.